+The Handmaid’s Tale Part 4.
 Once a month a bell would ring summoning the entire household into the sitting room.
-The two aunts, Offred, the driver of the Commanders car and wife would join together in the room.
+The two aunts, Offred, the driver of the Commander’s car, and his wife would join together in the room.
 Then they would take their proper seats.
 Protocol mixed in with petty power trips was part of the process.

 There were times when Offred hoped to be reunited with her husband and daughter.
-She often thought of them wondering if her husband was alive or dead or where her daughter was.
+She often thought of them, wondering if her husband was alive or dead, and where her daughter was.

-It was written in Atwood’s novel that future generations would have a easier than the current one, the reason being is that the current population would not be told of what the past was life.
-It would be another case of history being altered or erased according to what current leaders wanted.
+It was written in Atwood’s novel that future generations would have a easier time than the current one, the reason being that the current population would not be told of what the past was like.
+It would be another case of history being altered or erased, according to what current leaders wanted.

 At one point the Commander did a shocking thing.
 He had invited Offred into his private room for an informal visit.
 They played two games of Scrabble before Offred returned to her room.
 It was pleasant break for Offred from the stifling routine.

-Once Gilead was up and running things had changed radically for all women.
+Once Gilead was up and running, things had changed radically for all women.
 It depended on age or fertility.
-To start things off women were stripped of everything.
-This included all rights, bank accounts of theirs were closed down, no longer able to work at a job.
+To start things off, women were stripped of everything.
+This included all rights, bank accounts of theirs were closed down, and they were no longer able to work at a job.
 Not fun times as a lot of confusion going on.
 Rumours circulated, some true, others false.